BrentFarris/Dumblog/Dumblog/Content/Pages/asynchronous-programming.md

 **Mixing** The act of a lower level service (data) calling into a higher level service (view).
 While this is often done via a layer of indirection, the core problem is still there : The data layer needs to know about view specific cases so that it can call the correct method on completion.

+> In Adapters, the listener can be extended incorrectly.

 **Chained** Because the service has access to a pointer to the view code, it is very easy to wrap this into another call and *pass the buck* in a daisy chain.
 We can quickly loose track of our stack and our code starts to look like javascript.

 **Inline** The idea that we can consolidate our control code into a single method.

 ### Final Thoughts

-In a game, my favorite solution is the Queue.
+In a game, my favorite solution is the queue.
 It is ideal for handling a *stream* of messages in a stateless way.

 For transient transactions, my favorite solution is the Task.
 It may not be stateless, but it is great at consolidating the transactions control logic into a single location.

-The adapter pattern are a great way to rope in bad callback code.
-They do the job of standardizing the spaghetti, making it easier to cut.
+The adapter pattern is a great standardizing complex services with many results.

 Callbacks and events are the worst.